 (worth around $1,300*)

 The New United Quest℠ Card boasts a generous welcome offer pairing bonus miles with Premier qualifying points (PQPs): Best Offer Ever: Earn 100,000 bonus miles and 3,000 Premier qualifying points after you spend $4,000 on purchases in the first 3 months your account is open.
-The miles are an excellent value, but frequent United flyers may be even more excited about the PQP boost.
+The miles are a great value, but frequent United fliers may be even more excited about the PQP boost.
 This is a nice head start toward earning MileagePlus® Premier® status, which gives you access to even more United benefits.

 How LendingTree Rates Credit Cards?